ethereum/devp2p/discv5/discv5-theory.md

 When this happens, all buffered requests can be considered invalid (the remote end cannot decrypt them) and the packet referenced by the WHOAREYOU `nonce` (in this example: PING) must be re-sent as a handshake.
-When the response to the re-sent is received, the new session is established and other pending requests (example: FINDNODE, TOPICQUERY) may be re-sent.
+When the response to the re-sent is received, the new session is established and other pending requests (example: FINDNODE, TALKREQ) may be re-sent.

 Note that WHOAREYOU is only ever valid as a response to a previously sent request.
 If